mimiyin/collective-play-s21/README.md

    * *In-Person:* Standing up together

 #### Assignment:
-   * Clean up your Creative Collisions Code
+   * If you had technical issues, post a new version here: [001](https://github.com/mimiyin/collective-play-s21/wiki/Assignments--001#re-post-your-creative-collisions-code) | [002](https://github.com/mimiyin/collective-play-s21/wiki/Assignments--002#re-post-your-creative-collisions-code)
    * Mini-coding Assignment: Take one of your sketches and re-code it with namespaces.
 Separate the input from the output or create a conductor client that cues and controls the input clients.
+Post here: [001](https://github.com/mimiyin/collective-play-s21/wiki/Assignments--001#mini-assignment-hello-namespacing) | [002](https://github.com/mimiyin/collective-play-s21/wiki/Assignments--002#mini-assignment-hello-namespacing)
    * Before you start, listen / watch these:
       * [Speaking in One Voice](https://youtu.be/hoTAziyhO7s?t=100)
       * [Salvatore and Viktoria](https://www.youtube.com/watch?v=EPfAPwhFcmo&ab_channel=MariusMutin)